 - Colorful images.
-It’s not just about numbers, there are images as well to make each lesson as fun as possible.
+It’s not just about numbers; there are images to make each lesson as fun as possible.
 From tractors to cars and even a whale, there’s plenty that you can teach your child with these creative flash cards.

 5. School Zone Alphabet Flash Cards – best flash cards for toddlers to learn the alphabet

 This is yet another great set of flash cards for 2-year-olds or toddlers in that age range.

 School Zone recommends this deck for 3+ year-olds, but you won’t lose anything in introducing your enthusiastic learner to these flash cards when they are 2 years old.
 There may be more to gain because, at that age, they can already associate things.

 Your toddler will look at an image and associate it with the corresponding letter.
 You can go the extra mile and teach them a few things about pronouncing the letters and basic phonetics.

 That’s how helpful these flash cards can be in language development.

 Reasons to Buy the School Zone Alphabet Flash Cards

 - Teaches alphabet.
 The deck has 26 letters in uppercase and 26 letters in lowercase.
 Each letter has a phonic association, like A for apple, B for bee, and C for crab.
 Using the cards, you can further introduce your young champ to spelling by forming simple words (like an ace, bee, do and eat).